 Heart Helper 4: Enjoy Some Sunshine

 In addition to helping your body absorb calcium to boost bone density, vitamin D benefits your heart.
 Studies show that when you’re deficient in vitamin D, your risk of peripheral arterial disease—plaque build-up in the arteries that carry blood to your head, organs and limbs—rises by as much as 80 percent.
 Adults should take in about 600 IU of vitamin D each day.
 In addition to getting it from dairy products (a cup of non-fat milk has 120 IU) and fish (three ounces of salmon has 450 IU), or dietary supplements, you produce vitamin D when you’re exposed to sunlight.
-Aim for 10 to 15 minutes a day—and be sure to put on sunscreen if you’re staying outside any longer than that.
+Aim for 10 to 15 minutes a day.

 Heart Helper 5: Focus on Fiber